for Health Care Providers

 Background - Liver Transplant

 Liver transplantation is the surgical replacement of a diseased liver by all or part of a donated liver.
-Generally the donated liver comes from a person who has suffered brain death or severe brain injury.
-Liver transplantation is used to treat persons at high risk of dying from liver diseases, most of whom have cirrhosis of the liver.
-Such patients undergo a pre-transplant evaluation, then are considered for being placed on a "wait-list" for transplantation.
-As of early 2005, 17,000 patients in the U.S. have undergone an evaluation, were found to be suitable candidates, and are currently awaiting liver transplants on a United Network for Organ Sharing (UNOS) waitlist.
-Approximately 5,000 liver transplants are performed in the U.S. per year.
-Cirrhosis due to hepatitis C (HCV) is the leading indication for liver transplantation in the U.S., accounting for at least 40% of transplants.(1)
+Generally, the donated liver comes from a person who has suffered brain death or severe brain injury, but healthy people can also sometimes donate a part of their livers for transplantation.
+Liver transplantation is used to treat persons at high risk of dying from liver diseases, most of whom have cirrhosis or cancer of the liver.
+Such patients undergo a pre-transplant evaluation to decide whether they should be placed on a "wait-list" for transplantation.
+Approximately 7,000 liver transplants are performed in the U.S. per year.
+Cirrhosis due to hepatitis C (HCV) has been a leading indication for liver transplant in recent years, however patients with clinical profiles for NASH are increasing.

 Any patient at high risk of dying from liver disease can be considered for referral for liver transplant evaluation.
-The process of evaluation and listing for liver transplantation is long, and patients need to be committed to undergoing intensive medical and psychiatric evaluation.
+The process of evaluation and listing for liver transplantation involves many tests and consultations, and patients need to be committed to undergoing intensive medical and psychiatric evaluation.

-- Substance use: Many patients with hepatitis C-related cirrhosis have a past history of substance abuse.
-All patients need to have achieved durable sobriety (generally for at least 6 months) from all substances they have used or abused (including alcohol and marijuana) before being able to be listed for transplant.
+- Substance use: Many patients with cirrhosis have a past history of substance use or abuse.
+All patients need to have achieved durable sobriety (generally for at least 6 months) from all substances they have used or abused (including alcohol) before being able to be listed for transplant.
+Patients will need to undergo an evaluation by someone with expertise in substance use to talk about the plan for maintaining sobriety before and after transplantation.
+Patients may be asked to undergo further substance use treatment prior to determining eligibility for transplantation.

 - Social support: Cirrhosis is an illness characterized by poor memory, fatigue, and alterations in levels of consciousness.
-As such, patients cannot go through an evaluation, a transplant, and a post-transplant course alone.
+As such, patients cannot go through transplant evaluation, surgery, and the post-transplant period alone.
 They require an attentive person, or preferably more than one, who can learn how to take care of them and, if necessary, do what is needed to get them help.
-A primary social support person needs to be identified and available throughout the transplant referral process.
+A primary social support person (not the living donor) needs to be identified and available throughout the transplant referral process.

-- Medical problems: A liver transplant is a long, complicated surgery, and a patient's other organs need to be healthy if the patient is to survive a peri-transplant period.
-Coronary artery disease, cardiac function, pulmonary function, renal function, and other major medical problems need to be non-life-threatening in their own right and controlled before listing for transplant can be carried out.
+- Medical problems: A liver transplant is a long, complicated surgery, and a patient's other organs need to be healthy for the patient to survive this procedure.
+Coronary artery disease, cardiac function, pulmonary function, renal function, and other major medical problems need to be non-life-threatening and controlled before a patient can be listed for transplantation.

 - Severity of liver dysfunction: The MELD score [0.957 x loge(creatinine, mg/dl)+0.378 x loge(bilirubin, mg/dl) + 1.12 x loge(INR) + 0.643, rounded, multiplied by 10] is now used to determine priority for transplantation.
 MELD scores vary from 6 (less ill) to 40 (gravely ill).
-Before they are listed for liver transplantation, patients generally should have a Child-Turcotte-Pugh (CTP) score of 7 or greater, and/or a MELD score of 12 or greater.
+Before they are listed for liver transplantation, patients generally should be symptomatic of cirrhosis and have a MELD score of 14 or greater.

 Contraindications to liver transplant: